janpom/davega/README.md

 ![DAVEga](img/davega.jpg)

 This repository contains the DAVEga firmware.
-The schematics and gerber files can be obtained from [EasyEDA](https://easyeda.com/honza.pomikalek/VESC-Gauge).
+The gerber files can be downloaded from the [gerbers](gerbers/) directory or from [EasyEDA](https://easyeda.com/honza.pomikalek/VESC-Gauge).

 ## Main features